SIRHAMY/ObeyTheGum/README.md

 # ObeyTheGum

 Code for a P5.js sketch I'm making.
-Images aren't mine, so I didn't include them in the repo.
+Images aren't mine, so don't sue me pls.

 You should be able to [watch the sketch](http://sirhamy.com/#/obeythegum) live on my website.

+## License

+#### Images

+I don't own the images, so I can't really give them to you.
+Do with them as you will.

+#### Sketch

+As for everything else, I'm sharing with Creative Commons Attribution-ShareAlike 4.0 International License.
+Basically you can use and modify my work for free provided that you offer appropriate attribution.

+Proper attribution for me is using my logo in something like "original by *logo*" or linking to my website at sirhamy.com or linking to this repo.
+Doesn't really matter how you do it so long as people can see I created the original and they have an easy way to check out my grandeur.

+TL;DR Don't be an ass and tell people you made what I made. k thx bye.

 ## To run